A recent study conducted by Mindlab International found that nine out of 10 people perform better when listening to music while working.

 Next time the person next to you has Tiesto leaking through their earbud don’t judge-they are likely working harder than you!

-DJ’s are the crown course for music discovery.
+DJ’s are the kings of music discovery.
 You might hear a track by a DJ and not hear it again for another 6 months.
 A large amount of music DJ’s play is unreleased.
+But they also play older tracks that you would never find.
 Here are some of the best platforms to find music used by the worlds top DJ’s.

 Uploading your music to SoundCloud is like living in the Matrix.
 You are praying the copyright bots won’t find your music.
 Originals are easy to find but remixes and mashups are becoming more and more scarce.

 SoundCloud caters to everyone not just DJ’s.
 There are no DJ playlists or top listings.
 The repost function is becoming more and more of a stock exchange among popular artists.
 You need to dig to find what you are looking for.
+That being said there are still some great tracks on SoundCloud and only on SoundCloud.
 Go here to check out SoundCloud.

 Beatport was once the largest digital DJ music store in the world.
 It offers a top 10 list that used to be valued by DJ’s and producers.
 Beatport has also become unreliable for making payments to artists on the platform.
 What used to be the holy grail of dance music is now a financial mess.